-For plastic surgery patients considering a facelift here in Dallas, the question of which areas of the face the surgery will improve is a common one.
-Along with sagging skin in the lower face, many men and women also experience laxity or banding in the neck and droopiness in the eyes.
+For people considering a facelift, the question of which areas of the face the surgery will improve is a common one.
+Along with sagging skin in the lower face, many of my facelift patients also experience laxity or banding in the neck and droopiness in the eyes.

 A: This is an excellent question.
-Here at my Dallas practice, a facelift typically involves repositioning and lifting of the cheeks, jawline, and neck.
-It’s helpful in correcting concerns including:
+At my practice, a facelift typically involves repositioning and lifting the cheeks, jawline, and neck.
+It corrects concerns such as: